Complaints Policy

 We will investigate your complaint.
 This will usually involve:

-- speaking with the person who dealt with your matter
+• speaking with the person who dealt with your matter, and

 We may also need to ask you for further information or documents.
 If so, we will ask you to provide the information within a specific period of time.